MentalCoder91/AzureFuncSQLDB/README.md

 urlFragment: hello-spring-function-azure
 ---

+There are 4 endpoints the DB functionality does not work some issue but the other 2 endpoints do work.

 # Example "Hello, world" Spring Boot application that runs on Azure Functions

 This is a sample application to showcase the use of Spring Cloud Function on top of Azure Functions.